Laura Antonelli: Early years

-Antonelli was born Laura Antonaz in Pola, Kingdom of Italy (in Croatian, Pula), former capital of Istria.
+Antonelli was born in Pola, Kingdom of Italy (today, Pula, Croatia), former capital of Istria.
 After the war, her parents fled what was then Yugoslavia, lived in Italian refugee camps and eventually settled in Naples, where her father found work as a hospital administrator.
 Antonelli had a childhood interest in mathematics, but as a teenager, she became proficient at gymnastics.
 In an interview for The New York Times, she recalled, "My parents had made me take hours of gym classes during my teens ...
 They felt I was ugly, clumsy, insignificant and they hoped I would at least develop some grace.
 I became very good, especially in rhythmical gym, which is a kind of dance."

 Setting aside ambitions to make a career in mathematics, she graduated as a gymnastics instructor.
 She moved to Rome, where she became a secondary-school gym teacher and was able to meet people in the entertainment industry, who helped her find modelling jobs.